pik-piam/demystas/vignettes/CONTRIB.md

 $ git checkout dev
 ```

-Now, you can start to commit changes to your `dev` branch.
+Now, you can start to make changes to your `dev` branch.

 ## B. Submitting pull request